 Eastar Lighting, a China manufacturer and supplier of energy efficient luminaries for residential, industrial, and commercial applications.
-Our products include LED light bulbs (GU10, PAR38, MR16, A60 LED bulbs, AC LED Lights, COB downlights, corn lights, candle lights, LED filament light), LED panel lights, LED tube lights, LED ceiling fixtures (ceiling spotlights, parabolic troffers, lensed troffers, recessed lights, track lights), outdoor lights (street lights, floodlights, wall lights, linear lights, inground lights, garden lights, strip lights, spotlights), industrial lighting solutions (LED high bay lights, high power floodlights, explosion roof lamps), CFL lamps, and LED drivers.
+Our products include LED light bulbs (GU10, PAR38, MR16, A60 LED bulbs, AC LED Lights, COB downlights, LED filament lamps), LED panel lights, LED tube lights, LED ceiling fixtures (ceiling lights, troffers, recessed lights, track lights), outdoor lights (street lights, floodlights, wall lights, linear lights, inground lights, garden lights, strip lights, spotlights), industrial lighting solutions (high bay LED lights, high power floodlights, explosion roof lights), smart LED lamps, and LED drivers.

 Energy saving light bulbs are designed to consume less energy (save energy) without necessarily affecting their light intensity.
 Standard energy saving light bulbs produce almost the same light intensity as typical light bulbs.
 Most people however find the light dimmer which is one of the main reasons why most people still use standard light bulbs over energy saving light bulbs.